Nimauric/Mapler/README.md

         └──  reads_on_contigs_mapping_evaluation # Requires read_mapping_evaluation: true
             └── report.txt
 ```
-Logs can be found in `logs/<analysis_name>/<date_hour>`, and contain the slurm log (only if `pipeline.sh` was used in a slurm cluster), the branch and hash of the latest git commit, and a copy of the config file used.
+Logs can be found in `logs/<analysis_name>/<date_hour>`, and contain the SLURM log (only if `pipeline.sh` was used in a SLURM cluster), the branch and hash of the latest git commit, and a copy of the config file used.

 ## Results interpretation
 ### Read mapping